 In the Navy, information technology (IT) plays an important role in everything from electronic mail systems to shipboard control systems to Special Intelligence (SI) systems.
-With a broad range of responsibilities, Navy Information System Technicians (IT specialists) operate and maintain Navy global satellite telecommunications systems, mainframe computers, local and wide area networks, and micro-computer systems throughout the Fleet.
+Navy Information System Technicians (IT specialists) are Enlisted Sailors who engage in a broad range of responsibilities including network administration, database management and computer hardware and software implementation.
+Their responsibilities include:

-Information Technology professionals help ensure the viability of essential communications links.
-They provide administrative support for the equipment that keeps records on everything from personnel training to health care to promotions.
-And they offer technical support and training to fellow personnel.
-As an IT specialist, your role may also include:
+As an Information Technology professional, you will help ensure the viability of essential communications links.
+You’ll provide administrative support for the equipment that keeps records on everything from personnel training to health care to promotions.
+And offer technical support and training to fellow personnel.
+Your role may also include:

 Beyond offering access to professional credentials and certifications, Navy technical and operational training in the field of information technology can translate to credit hours toward a bachelor’s or associate degree through the American Council on Education.
-You may also continue your education through opportunities such as the Servicemembers Opportunity Colleges Navy (SOCNAV) Degree Program, Navy College Program and Tuition Assistance, and the Post-9/11 GI Bill.
+You may also continue your education through opportunities like the following:

 A high school diploma or equivalent is required to become an Enlisted Sailor in the IT field in the Navy.
 Those seeking an Information Systems Technician position must be U.S. citizens who can meet eligibility requirements for a Top Secret/Sensitive Compartmented Information security clearance.
 They should have a good working aptitude of math, an understanding of modern computing devices and the capability to do highly detail-oriented work.